REBELinBLUE/laravel-zxcvbn/README.md

 ## Usage

-If you have added the alias you can access Zxcvbn from anyone in your code using the façade
+If you have added the alias you can access Zxcvbn from anywhere in your code using the façade

 ```php
 <?php